 - The second estate consisted of the nobilities.
 On top of being exempted from taxes, they also enjoyed favourable feudal laws and privileges.
 One of those privileges was feudal dues extracted from the peasants.

 - The third estate consisted of the majority of the population.
-It comprised big businessmen, merchants, lawyers, peasants, servants, and labourers.
+It comprised big businessmen, merchants, lawyers, peasants, servants, and laborers.
 The third estate was oppressed with Taille taxes levied on essential daily items like salt and tobacco.

 - An overbearing population rise in France was one of the major causes of the French Revolution.
 The population grew from 23 million to 28 million in 1789.
-The increment in daily essentials was not met, breaking the society.
+The increment in daily essentials was not met, breaking society.

-- The labour class was employed on fixed wages, which remained the same through inflation of prices.
+- The labour class was employed on fixed wages, which remained the same through the inflation of prices.
 On top of it, the third estate had to meet three different taxes and feudal dues.